The (3+1)-dimensional scalar field model analysis of beam spin asymmetry in the electroproduction of a scalar meson off a scalar target: MODEL CALCULATION of Four-Point function

-Here, $\phi_{a,b}$ are the scalar constituent fields that compose the target hadron, carrying charges $e_{a,b}$ and masses $m_{a,b}$.
 The field $A^\mu$ represents the virtual photon, while $\Phi$ is the scalar field describing the initial/final hadron target of mass $M_T$, and $\Phi_M$ denotes the electroproduced meson of mass $M_S$.
 The coupling constant $g$ has units of mass and reflects the binding strength of the constituents inside the target hadron.
 The parameter $\Gamma$ governs the coupling of the meson field to the scalar constituents, effectively encoding the meson-constituent vertex.
 Since the meson is itself a composite particle, we can more generally model this vertex by allowing $\Gamma$ to include momentum-dependent structure, such as $\Gamma = E_S + F_S \slashed{q}' + G_S \slashed{k} + H_S \sigma^{\mu\nu} q'_\mu k_\nu$.
 While we note that additional terms can contribute due to the composite nature of the meson, we simply take $\Gamma$ to be the identity in this work.